MiniAiLive/FaceRecognition-Docker/README.md

 - Python 3.6+
 - Linux
-- CPU: 2cores or more
+- CPU: 2 cores or more
-- RAM: 8GB or more
+- RAM: 8 GB or more

 ### Installation Steps